-The term Progressive Web Apps summarizes the capabilities and advancements provided by a new technology called "Service Worker".
-This component has the ability to enable a number of features that have previously been available to native apps only.
+Progressive Web Apps have the capabilities and advancements provided by a new technology called "Service Worker".
+This component enables a number of features that have previously been available to native apps only.

 Being diverse, the advancements of the web are sometimes difficult to grasp.
 New standards and technologies emerge almost every day.
 Some are fleeting stars, some stay to change the game for good.
 With new technology standards being implemented within the browser ecosystems of Google Chrome, Safari (Apple) and Firefox (Mozilla) as well as Microsoft's new browser “Edge”, new capabilities and thus great experiences are knocking at the door.
 The new central piece of innovation in this development: “Service Workers”.

 Predominantly coined by Google, the term Progressive Web Apps (PWA) mainly summarizes the capabilities and advancements provided by a new technology called “Service Worker”.
 This component has the ability to enable a number of features that have previously only been available to native apps.
 With Service Workers these features are no longer limited to the iOS or Android app ecosystem.

 The “Service Worker” hereby intelligently handles the information flow for the specific web-app or webpage and allows a more app-like behavior.

 The major aspects and features of service workers are listed below to give an understanding of relevance and advancements, which allow new approaches for web-based applications that we call progressive web apps: